Talk with a ChartSpan Representative Today!

 As CCM providers and practices begin to integrate AI into Chronic Care Management, we need to remember that AI can’t replace the connection between patients and care coordinators.
 CCM is meant to give patients ongoing access to healthcare professionals, not to AI software.

 Still, the strategic implementation of AI could transform chronic disease management by making it more personalized, efficient, and equitable.
-Care coordinators can use the technology to make their calls more empathetic, to identify health risks providers should know about, and to find accessible local resources for patients.
+Care coordinators can use the technology to make their calls more empathetic and compliant.
 By using AI to empower care coordinators, not replace them, we can help Chronic Care Management programs bring even greater value to patients.

 To learn more about how CCM can improve outcomes for patients with chronic illness, check out our whitepaper on Empowering Healthier Lives.